Tidying up your observations

 Once your session is over you can start cleaning up your observations, assign them to relevant tasks, and ensure everything is in order before you start analysis.

 This is also the best time to go through and start tagging your observations.
-Use the ‘Review’ tab to look over your notes whilst the session is still fresh in your mind.
+Use the ‘Review and tag’ tab to look over your notes whilst the session is still fresh in your mind.

 Use this as an opportunity to fix typos or add any additional data that you may not have had time to include in the heat of the moment.

 You can edit your observations by clicking directly into the observation.
 You can also delete an observation if it isn’t useful, or star it if it’s particularly significant.